shadowblocker/twitter-scraper/README.md

 ### USERIDS

-⋅⋅⋅A text file with line seperated twitter account UUIDs (a blank line should be left at the end).
+   A text file with line seperated twitter account UUIDs (a blank line should be left at the end).
 Makes use of the userid.py crawler-script.

 ### USERS

-⋅⋅⋅A text file with line seperated twitter account Usernames (a blank line should be left at the end).
+   A text file with line seperated twitter account Usernames (a blank line should be left at the end).
 Makes use of the username.py crawler-script.

 ### SEARCH

-⋅⋅⋅A text file with line seperated search terms, equivalent the a keyword search (a blank line should be left at the end).
+   A text file with line seperated search terms, equivalent the a keyword search (a blank line should be left at the end).
 Makes use of the search.py crawler-script.

 ### CASHTAGS

-⋅⋅⋅A text file with line seperated twitter cashtags (a blank line should be left at the end).
+   A text file with line seperated twitter cashtags (a blank line should be left at the end).
 Makes use of the hashtag.py crawler-script.
 Cashtag crawling was added in 2022 in response to a wave of NFT/crypto scams

 ### HASHTAGS

-⋅⋅⋅A text file with line seperated twitter hashtags (a blank line should be left at the end).
+   A text file with line seperated twitter hashtags (a blank line should be left at the end).
 Makes use of the hashtag.py crawler-script.

 ### ADVANCEDSEARCH

-⋅⋅⋅A text file with line seperated advanced twitter search parameters (a blank line should be left at the end).
+   A text file with line seperated advanced twitter search parameters (a blank line should be left at the end).
 Makes use of the advsearch.py crawler-script.

 As the scripts run, they will output the information to an elasticsearch instance.